Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Conclusion

 \section{Conclusion}

 Using the data of internet display advertising auctions, we have analyzed the impacts of auction format change from second-price auctions (SPAs) to first-price auctions (FPAs).
-By estimating event study regressions, we find that the average price jumps up immediately after the format change from SPAs to FPAs, and that the increase attenuates over time.
-We take this as evidence of suboptimal, insufficient bid shading by some bidders.
-Comparing different instances of format changes, we also find evidence that bidders learn over time to adjust their bids in response to the format change.
-Our heterogeneity analysis reveals that the AppNexus/Xandr bidder---who used a more sophisticated bidding algorithm---shaded their bids more aggressively than non-AppNexus/Xandr bidders once the format changed to FPAs, supporting our argument that suboptimal bid shading caused the transitory increase in price.
+By estimating \newgw{DID and SDID} regressions, we find that the average price jumps up immediately after the format change from SPAs to FPAs. \newgwR{Depending on the specification, we also find that the increase attenuates over time.
+This pattern is consistent with initially insufficient bid shading by some bidders, followed by gradual adjustment as bidders learn to shade their bids.} Our heterogeneity analysis reveals that the AppNexus/Xandr bidder---who used a more sophisticated bidding algorithm---shaded their bids more aggressively than non-AppNexus/Xandr bidders once the format changed to FPAs, supporting our argument that suboptimal bid shading caused the transitory increase in price.

-In future work, we plan to complement the reduced-form analysis of this work with a structural model of bidding using granular, bid-level data for Company B that we collected recently.
-Such data would allow us to simulate bids, for each bidder, in a counterfactual world where they shaded their bids rationally, and compare that with the actual bidding.
+We have also collected a more granular bid-level dataset for Company B, which would allow us to develop a structural model of bidding behavior.
+Such data would enable us to simulate counterfactual bids for each bidder under rational bid shading and compare them with observed bidding behavior.